ioBroker/ioBroker.js-controller/docs/en/admin/settings.md

 If the automatic updates are activated, the instance tries to request certificates from Let's Encrypt and updates them automatically.

-The certificates are requested for the first time when the relevant address is called up for the first time.
+The certificates are requested for the first time the first time the relevant address is called up.
 I.e. if you e.g. “Sub.domain.com” is configured as the address and then calls up https://sub.domain.com, the certificates are requested for the first time, which can take a while before the answer comes.

 The issuing of the certificates is a complex procedure, but if you follow the explanation below it should be easy to obtain the free certificates.